-Some policies impose requirements on NGB/LAOs at sanctioned events and facilities partially or fully under the National Governing Body's jurisdiction.
-The policies impose certain requirements on Adult Participants under the NGB's jurisdiction when the Adult Participant is having "In-Program Contact."
+Some policies impose requirements on USA Weightlifting members at sanctioned events and facilities partially or fully under the USA Weightlifting's jurisdiction.
+For example, USA Weightlifting Club/Event directors must monitor locker rooms at their facilities and sanctioned events.
+Other policies impose certain requirements on Adult Participants under the USA Weightlifting jurisdiction when the Adult Participant is having "In-Program Contact."
 For example, Adult Participants cannot have one-on-one electronic communications with Minor Athletes that they coach.